vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 This is why I chose Zigbee:
 * There is a wide range of sensor and actuator types available;
-* Every Zigbee device, independent of manufacturer, works in your network;
+* Every Zigbee device works in your network, regardless of manufacturer;
 * The prices are low;
 * It works locally, no internet is required;
 * You can even link buttons directly to (a group of) lamps without the need of a hub;
 * Not dependent on the manufacturer's app, cloud or other software.
 When a manufacturer goes bankrupt, you can still use your devices.
 * It works as a mesh network, you can reach devices far away from the coordinator as long as there are enough active hops in between;
 * The standard is an open protocol, you don't pay license fees (for Z-Wave you do) to use it;
-* No compatibility issues with hardware with older or newer Zigbee versions;
+* No compatibility issues between older and newer Zigbee versions;
-* Active development on the software Zigbee2MQTT with every release a set of new supported Zigbee devices;
+* Zigbee2MQTT is actively developed, and every release adds support for new Zigbee devices;

 A reason not to choose Zigbee?
 I don't know :)